 Endorsable Driving Licence Offences.

-Riding a motorcycle without ever passing a full motorcycle test and without a motorbike entitlement is also endorsable on your licence with three points.
+Riding a motorcycle without ever passing a full motorcycle test and without a motorbike entitlement is also endorsable with three points.

-If you’ve been caught driving without a license, uk courts will take a dim view of your offence.
+If you’ve been caught driving a vehicle for which you don’t have the correct entitlement, UK courts will take a dim view of your offence.

 These offences include;

-Driving without a licence if you have passed the required test and have an entitlement to drive the vehicle you are using, but for some reason your licence at that time had been either revoked or suspended.
+Driving without a licence if you have passed the required test and have an entitlement to drive the vehicle you are using, but for some reason at that time you had been either revoked or suspended.

-This can happen if you happen to be convicted of an endorsable motoring offence without being aware of it and the Driver Vehicle Licencing Authority have been unable to contact you so that they can add the relevant points to it.
+This can happen if you happen to be convicted of an endorsable motoring offence without being aware of it.

-If you fail to respond to letters from the DVLA they will suspend/revoke your driving licence while they wait for you to surrender it.
+If you fail to respond to letters from the DVLA they will suspend/revoke your entitlement to drive while they wait for you to surrender it.